Adult tortoiseshell cat is ready for her first air travel

 In the end, I want to share something my vet said before our trip: Animals are super strong and smart, and Moca will figure it out.
 And so she did – she was an indoor cat for 9 years, but she adjusted to traveling just fine.

 However, if you are going away for a short period of time (a month or two), my advice is to get a pet sitter.
-The cat should stay in its familiar environment than fly.
+The cat should stay in its familiar environment rather than fly.
 If you have to bring your cat on the plane, try to travel non-stop or with fewer layovers.

-And if you can't take your pet in the cabin, alert the flight attendants and ask them to remind the pilots that a pet is traveling in the cargo area and the temperature and oxygen need to be adjusted.
+And if you can't take your cat in the cabin, alert the flight attendants and ask them to remind the pilots that a pet is traveling in the cargo area and the temperature and oxygen need to be adjusted.
 Avoid flying your pet cargo during the hottest or coldest months of the year.

-Finally, remember that sedating your pet is not recommended by any vet association, especially for flights.
+Finally, remember that sedating your cat is not recommended by any vet association, especially for flights.
 My research showed that tranquilizing an animal makes it more likely to die because it cannot use its senses well, so keep that in mind.

 Infographic